An energy-consistent depth-averaged Euler system: derivation and properties: Depth-averaged solutions of the Euler and Navier-Stokes systems

-Despite its similarities with the Green-Naghdi model, the non-hydrostatic model~\eqref{eq:euler_11}-\eqref{eq:euler_55} has several advantages \begin{itemize} \item its derivation is more simple than the Green-Naghdi model (see~\cite{green,green1}), \item the topography source terms appear quite naturally (that is not the case for most of the versions available in the literature~\cite{camassa,nadiga}), \item the model formulation is written under the form of an advection-reaction set of PDE and does not contain high order derivatives. \end{itemize}
+Despite its similarities with the Green-Naghdi model, the non-hydrostatic model \eqref{eq:model_proppos}-\eqref{eq:euler_55} has several advantages \begin{itemize} \item its derivation is more simple than the Green-Naghdi model (see~\cite{green,green1}), \item the topography source terms appear quite naturally (that is not the case for most of the versions available in the literature~\cite{camassa,nadiga}), \item the model formulation is written under the form of an advection-reaction set of PDE and does not contain high order derivatives. \end{itemize} A comparison between the solutions of the two non-hydrostatic models is obviously a key point but it requires a numerical scheme for their discretization that is not in the scope of this paper.
+We illustrate in paragraphs~\ref{subsec:thacker_nh} and~\ref{subsec:solitary} the differences between the two non-hydrostatic models in the case of analytical solutions.